amanzi/amanzi/doc/input_spec/AmanziInputSpec-s.rst

 Execution Controls
 ==================

 The ``execution_controls`` section defines the general execution of the Amanzi simulation.
 Amanzi can execute in four modes: steady state, transient, transient with static flow, or initialize to a steady state and then continue to transient.
-The transient with static flow mode does not compute the flow solution at each timestep.
+The transient with static flow mode does not compute the flow solution at each time step.
 During initialization the flow field is set in one of two ways: (1) A constant Darcy velocity is specified in the initial condition; (2) Boundary conditions for the flow (e.g., pressure), along with the initial condition for the pressure field are used to solve for the Darcy velocity.
 At present this mode only supports the "Single Phase" flow model.

 .. code-block:: xml